AntoineDupre/2018-tango-meeting/slideshow.md

 =====

 ---
-- PLC raw dump imput.
-- Facade-devices based on PLC-tags.
-- TangoDevices configuration generated from jinja-templates
+For the devices that are controlled via PLC the situation is much simpler.

+1. The input source is a raw dump from the PLC program.
-- Tag names follow the MAXIV naming convention.
+ - Tag names follow the MAXIV naming convention
+ - The Json configuration is generated from jinja-templates
+ - High Level Facade-devices based on PLC-tags

 ---